rfong/creative-coding/skymap/_src/README.md

 - Snowpack failing to clear cache?
 Try `npx snowpack dev --reload`

 ## Bundling
 Until I get a resolution to [issue#3441](https://github.com/snowpackjs/snowpack/issues/3441), I'm using an extremely janky bash approach.
+Use this script instead of the `npm` command.
 ```
 ./build.sh
 ```